chuckzee/gordon-now-app-auth/README.txt

 https://github.com/chuckzee/gordon-now-app-auth/blob/master/includes/class-gordon-now-app-loader.php

 Essentially, it parsed authenticated session cookies that were "shoved" into a native browser session.
 They were decoded using some config values that are not committed in this repository.

+This did not end up being used in the production website and the SSO project was dropped (Covid fun times!).